croque-scp/scp/README.md

 Instructions for setting up WSL 2 on Microsoft Docs:
 [WSL Installation](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 </details>

 <details><summary>Setting up the repository</summary>

 First, you'll need to [fork](https://guides.github.com/activities/forking/) this repository.
-Click the 'Fork' button in the top right to create a copy if this repository in your GitHub account.
+Click the 'Fork' button in the top right to create a copy of this repository in your GitHub account.

 Then on your computer, you'll need [Git](https://git-scm.com/) and